Self-Organized Higgs Criticality: Introduction

-To be properly identified as self-organization, in the most conservative application of this label, criticality near the minimum of the potential must be robust under reasonable variation of model input parameters: we are looking for a theory with a critical Higgs \emph{region}.
-From the perspective of the low energy theory, at energy scales below the modulus VEV, the lightness of the Higgs would be in apparent violation of effective field theory principles and power counting, that is, a violation of the principle of locality of scales.\footnote{Such violation has been observed before in a toy model with discrete scale invariance~\cite{Georgi:2016tjs}, another suggestive connection to self-organized critical systems.
-We comment more extensively on the reason why effective field theory arguments might break down in this context in Section~\ref{sec:CFTInterpretation}.} This could be reconciled by the fact that in the microscopic 5D theory, quantum corrections renormalize the potential for the Higgs and modulus field simultaneously, shifting the \emph{location} of the minimum, but not the property that the physical Higgs boson is massless at that minimum.
+To be properly identified as self-organization, in the most conservative application of this label, criticality near the minimum of the potential must be robust under reasonable variation of model input parameters: we are looking for a theory with a near-critical Higgs \emph{region}.
+From the perspective of the low energy theory, at energy scales below the modulus VEV, the lightness of the Higgs would be in apparent violation of effective field theory principles and power counting, that is, a violation of the principle of locality of scales.\footnote{Such violation has been observed before in a toy model with discrete scale invariance~\cite{Georgi:2016tjs}, another suggestive connection to self-organized critical systems.} This could be reconciled by the fact that in a microscopic 5D theory, quantum corrections might renormalize the potential for the Higgs and modulus field simultaneously, shifting the \emph{location} of the minimum, but not the property that the physical Higgs boson is light at that minimum.
 A cartoon is shown in Figure~\ref{fig:singularhiggs}.
+We emphasize that this has not yet been realized in a dynamical model in this work, but rather is a longer term goal in which this paper could be a crucial first step.

 To realize such a scenario, there first must be a feedback mechanism, such that when the Higgs field develops a VEV, the potential for the modulus responds, as shown in Figure~\ref{fig:singularhiggs}.
 This is somewhat akin to the way thresholds can play an important role in Casimir energies, as in, for example~\cite{ArkaniHamed:2007gg}.
 If this feedback is itself the origin of the minimum of the potential, with the minimum being at or near the critical value at which the Higgs VEV turns on, the modulus field will be attracted to the minimum, where the mass of the Higgs fluctuation is small or vanishing.
-We note that in Figure~\ref{fig:singularhiggs}, the feedback shown is of a peculiar variety, where the turn-on of the Higgs VEV raises rather than lowers the potential energy of the modulus.